-- 7.34 Since 1 April 2017, a number of planning permissions have been granted and contribute to meeting the need identified in the TAA.
-As a result, the residual need has already been met.
-To provide flexibility, Local Plan Part 2 contains several site allocations for Gypsy and Traveller pitches. - 7.35 Planning applications received for the provision of new gypsy and traveller accommodation where the future occupants of the site do not meet the planning definition of a gypsy and traveller as set out in the Planning Policy for Traveller Sites, will be considered in accordance with the relevant policies in LPP1 and LPP2.
+7.32 Since 1 April 2017, a number of planning permissions have been granted and contribute to meeting the need identified in the TAA.
+As a result, the residual need to be met through allocations in Local Plan Part 2, is for 17 further pitches. has already been met.
+To provide flexibility, Local Plan Part 2 contains several site allocations for Gypsy and Traveller pitches.

+Planning applications received for the provision of new gypsy and traveller accommodation where the future occupants of the site do not meet the planning definition of a gypsy and traveller as set out in the Planning Policy for Traveller Sites, will be considered in accordance with the relevant policies in LPP1 and LPP2.